techidaily/site-win11-tips/source/_posts/revitalize-your-windows-11-interface-with-these-tips.md

 `Get-AppxPackage *Windows.ImmersiveControlPanel* | Reset-AppxPackage`
 ![Reset Settings App Using PowerShell](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/reset-settings-app-using-powershell.jpg)

- If you're a PowerShell enthusiast, why not take the time to learn these[useful Windows PowerShell commands](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to improve efficiency?
+ If you're a PowerShell enthusiast, why not take the time to learn these [useful Windows PowerShell commands](https://www.makeuseof.com/windows-powershell-commands-cmdlets/) to improve efficiency?

 ## 3\.
 How to Reset the Windows 11 Settings App Using Command Prompt